davidtranhq/davOS/docs/building-an-x86-64-gcc-cross-compiler.md

 # Building an x86_64 Cross-Compiler

-The [OSDev wiki](https://wiki.osdev.org/Libgcc_without_red_zone) gives an in-depth tutorial.
-The modifications listed under https://wiki.osdev.org/Libgcc_without_red_zone need to be followed as well to support x86_64.
+The [OSDev wiki](https://wiki.osdev.org/Libgcc_without_red_zone) gives an in-depth tutorial but it is not complete for a complete C++ freestanding implementation.
+The modifications listed under https://wiki.osdev.org/Libgcc_without_red_zone need to be followed as well to support x86_64, and some changes below are made to add the freestanding C++ headers.

 ## Instructions